 10 a.m. - 2:00 p.m., Mary Gates Hall Commons (1st Floor)

 Representatives from over 20 local-global health organizations will be available to answer students’ questions and to offer insightful information about career paths in the global health field.

 World Health Cinema Presents: Hero with a Thousand Faces

-The Global Health Resource Center presents “Hero with a Thousand Faces“ as a part of World Health Cinema to showcase the stories of healthcare workers living in West Africa fighting at the forefront of the Ebola epidemic despite being ostracized by their communities due to their exposure to the disease.
+The GHRC presents “Hero with a Thousand Faces“ as a part of World Health Cinema to showcase the stories of healthcare workers living in West Africa fighting at the forefront of the Ebola epidemic despite being ostracized by their communities due to their exposure to the disease.
 The film also shows the careful steps healthcare workers take to protect themselves, reveals the importance of protecting community health, and illustrates the potential impact of infectious diseases like Ebola.

 Thursday, May 11, 2017

 Global Health Trivia Night

 4:30 - 6:30 p.m., Foege Genome Sciences Building, Vista Café

 Join us for a fun night of global health trivia to show off your knowledge of a wide range of topics.
 Come socialize with faculty, staff, and students and win great prizes!
 Dr. King Holmes, Director of Research and Faculty Development at the DGH and Rachel Lazzar, Program Manager for medical students, residents & fellows at the DGH, will be your emcees for the evening.
 Beverages and snacks will be provided.